ERC Consolidator Grant 2025 · 60 months

 Uncertainty

-Dynamic, multi-source quantification of disruptions — from accidents and infrastructure failure to extreme weather — embedded directly inside the optimization loop.
+Dynamic, multi-source quantification of disruptions — embedded directly inside the optimization loop.

 Behaviour

-User-centric multimodal trip menus, with choice parameters that adapt as new mobility solutions enter the network — no surveys, no biased re-estimation.
+User-centric multimodal trip menus with choice parameters that adapt as new mobility solutions enter the network.

 Resilience

-Iterative optimization that bridges operational, tactical, and strategic timescales — so today's disruptions inform tomorrow's investments.
+Iterative optimization bridging operational, tactical, and strategic timescales so disruptions inform investments.

 What is TRANSFORM?

-Multimodal passenger networks are under constant pressure from new technologies, shifting business models, and the simple fact that more people are travelling in denser urban space.
-Yet today's transport systems are designed in silos: real-time disruption insight rarely informs long-term investment, and strategic plans rarely flex with daily reality.
+Multimodal passenger networks face constant pressure from new technologies, shifting business models, and growing urban density.
+Yet today's transport systems are designed in silos — real-time disruption insight rarely informs long-term investment.

-TRANSFORM is a five-year research programme that develops the first scientifically grounded framework to bridge those silos.
-It coordinates three players of the mobility system — operators, infrastructure authorities, and travellers — through three integrated pillars: dynamic uncertainty modelling, behaviourally informed demand management, and iterative cross-timescale optimization.
+TRANSFORM is a five-year ERC research programme that develops the first scientifically grounded framework to bridge those silos — coordinating operators, infrastructure authorities, and travellers through three integrated pillars.

-The work is hosted at TU Delft and led by Associate Professor Shadi Sharif Azadeh, with a team of three PhD researchers and two postdoctoral fellows.
+Hosted at TU Delft, led by Associate Professor Shadi Sharif Azadeh, with a team of three PhD researchers and two postdoctoral fellows.

 The Framework